osmlab/osm-community-index/CONTRIBUTING.md

 Note:  A `FeatureCollection` containing a single `Feature` is ok too - the build script can handle this.

 There are many online tools to create or modify these `.geojson` files.
-A workflow could be:

-1. Create the shape with [geojson.io](http://geojson.io) from scratch.
+Drawing a simple shape with [geojson.io](http://geojson.io) works great.

-or

-1. Generate a precise file with the [Polygon creation](http://polygons.openstreetmap.fr/) from an OSM Relation.
-1. Simplify the file with [Mapshaper](http://mapshaper.org/).
-Beware that the simplification probably cuts some border areas.
-1. So load the file in [geojson.io](http://geojson.io) and include the border areas again and perhaps reduce the point count further.
-It is probably better to have the feature a bit larger than missing an area.

 ### Building